 - I think inflation is going to rise A LOT over the next while.
 And while I’m talking decades – not years – it’s worth paying attention to.

 By the way, I’m not one to put on a sandwich board and yell that the sky is falling!
-Yes, I think it’s going to be bad, but I do think there’s an escape path.
+Yes, I think it’s going to be bad, and there will be a stock market crash but I do think there’s an escape path.
 It’s the same as everything else – get enough money now so that even your income stops mattering, and then protect that money.
 Boom.
 Done.

 So today we’ll look at: